Harry Greene (television personality): Career

 Post war, Greene took up his place at Cardiff College, training as a draughtsman's assistant and architect.
 During this time he befriended fellow student and later Doctor Who script writer Terry Nation, with whom he worked on student productions and then working weekends at the New Theatre, Cardiff as a stagehand.
 This led to amateur acting with the Unity Theatre company, and as a volunteer assistant at Cory Hall on Eynon Evans weekly BBC Wales radio show, where he met Harry Secombe.

 Whilst training to become a teacher, he came up with a money-making idea to buy an ex-WD 350cc Royal Enfield motorbike.
 Using waste sheets of perforated laminate left over from sequin manufacturing, he made Christmas decorations in his student digs.
 On graduation, with his friend Henry Curly who also bought the same motorbike model, the pair travelled 6,000 miles through France, Switzerland and Italy.
 On returning home, Greene took up the position of Art and Drama teacher at Tredegar Grammar School, earning £20 a week.
 Taking a class to see a performance of Uranium 235 starring Joan Littlewood, his friend and producer of Unity Theatre introduced the pair.
 Littlewood was looking for a young Welshman to play William Shakespeare's Owen Glendower, and Taffy in Ewan MacColl's Paradise Street.
 Additionally as the owner/producer of the touring company Theatre Workshop, she also wanted someone who could build theatre sets and drive the lorry.

 Greene resigned his teaching job the following day and moved to Manchester to join the Theatre Workshop, often earning less than £5 a week from the company's takings.
-In 1949, he changed his name to Harry Greene by deed poll.
+In 1949, he changed his name to Harry Greene by deed of change of name.
 After two years the company moved to a new base at the near-derelict Theatre Royal music hall in Stratford, London.
 After Greene designed and organised the theatre's reconstruction programme, the first production was Twelfth Night in late 1953, for which Greene made the sets and also acted in.

 On New Year's Day 1954, the company had 200 applicants for their next production, including actress Marjie Lawrence.
 Greene and Lawrence quickly became a couple and married in 1955.
 Theatre Workshop became such a success that productions would later transfer to London's West End, bringing both Greene and Lawrence to national attention.
 During his acting career, Greene starred in over 40 films, opposite actors including Sean Connery, Sir John Gielgud, Melina Mercouri, Lana Turner and Jean Seberg.